 Bluehost also gather Web statistics with Latest Visitors, Awstats, and Webalizer.
 Because Google Analytics are so comprehensive I rarely make use of these statistics.
 I also cannot consider them when working on Writer’s Round-About because they gather statistics across all of the sites I host within the primary domain.
 The information is there, I view it from time to time out of curiosity but again, these details cannot connect a specific user to their identity.

 So far, the details we’ve gathered are completely anonymous.
-But at some point you might choose to interact more directly with the site.
-Leaving a comment or Registering with Writer’s Round-About gives us additional information.
+But at some point you might choose to interact more directly with the site or with the writers.
+Leaving a comment, sending an email, using the contact form, or Registering with Writer’s Round-About gives us additional information.

 - Username: You select your username for yourself.
 This name must be unique to the site and it lets you log into your Dashboard so that you can update your profile or submit a post.